ekimekim/kayci/README.md

+# WORK IN PROGRESS - NOT USABLE YET

 KayCI is a Kubernetes-native CI system.
 You define your pipelines as kubernetes objects, and KayCI acts as a controller to run them.